top of page

 NEGATIVES

-They remain a Leader square for Application & Digital Services in our Belux square.
+Capgemini continues to remain a Leader square for Application & Digital Services in our Belux square with a very strong CSAT score of 3.80 (3.76 last year) measured across 22 clients.
 This assessment comes on back of the strength of their local business, maturity and completeness of service offering and high customer satisfaction scores.
-They have also been able to leverage group capabilities from Invent to drive transformations for clients.
-We also consider them to be a leader for Managed Security Services in Belgium.
+They have strong capabilities in SAP and are a leader in S/4 HANA transformations across Europe.
+They are one of the few companies to have a strong focus on testing services and low-code no-code applications.

 Main Sectors

-• Large & Medium enterprises
+Large & Medium enterprises

-• All sectors
+All sectors

 # Contracts